 Check out the many still-intact castles and you will notice many have pitched roofs.
 These angles downward sloping roofs divert rain and snow towards drainage either outside the walls or inside the castle courtyard area into cisterns.
 Most castles have stone paver courtyards with ground level gutters to route the rainwater away to keep them from flooding.
 Many designs have rainwater routing downhill into barrels and cisterns; sometimes even into their protective boundary moat.

 Early farmers would also rely heavily on routing and collecting rain water for watering their crops and livestock.
 Ground level gutters of stone were common at the time.
 Also common were simple ditches dug into the dirt.
 These are quite possible the absolute beginning era for gutter origins; even though they are on the ground, the principle still applies.

 The Roman Aqueducts

-In my opinion, one of the most excellent examples of early gutter engineering comes from the Roman aqueducts of 312 BC.
+In my opinion, one of the most excellent examples of early gutter origins and engineering comes from the Roman aqueducts of 312 BC.
 According to Wikipedia the Romans constructed aqueducts throughout their Republic and later Empire to bring water from outside sources into cities and towns.
 Aqueduct water supplied public baths, latrines, fountains, and private households; it also supported mining operations, milling, farms, and gardens.

 Rome’s first aqueduct in 312 BC supplied a water fountain at the city’s cattle market.
 By the 300 AD the city had eleven aqueducts sustaining a population of over a million people.
 Most Roman aqueducts proved reliable and durable; some were maintained into the early modern era, and a few are still partly in use.
 In 1st century BC, Vitruvius notes methods of aqueduct surveying and construction in his work “De Architectura”.